-4.1 Commencement of the Redeployment Process and Case Management
+5.1 Commencement of the Redeployment Process and Case Management

-- 4.1.1.
-Following receipt of written advice of being declared an excess employee, where an employee has elected to become a redeployee (i.e. has decided not to accept an offer for VSP), the redeployee will be assigned a case manager and will participate in the redeployment/retraining program. - 4.1.2.
-A redeployment plan will be established in consultation with the redeployee which aims to identify a suitable alternative ongoing permanent role in the public sector.
-The plan will also include (but not be limited to): - details of any training to be provided; - skills or duties relevant to a suitable placement and/or proposed role; and - the minimum level of remuneration the employee will be entitled to during the redeployment process until a suitable ongoing permanent role is identified in accordance with 4.2. - 4.1.3.
-A copy of the redeployment plan will be provided to the redeployee. - 4.1.4.
-The redeployee's case manager will have priority access to the notice of vacancies and the redeployee will also have access to notice of vacancies. - 4.1.5.
-The case manager will be responsible for identifying and offering work placements, training opportunities and a suitable ongoing permanent role to a redeployee. - 4.1.6.
-The excess employee is also expected to cooperate and participate in all reasonable training opportunities or placements.
+- 5.1.1 If an employee has been declared excess or redundant and has not accepted a VSP, that employee is a redeployee. - 5.1.2 Following receipt of written notification, the redeployee will be assigned a case manager and will participate in the redeployment/retraining program. - 5.1.3 A redeployment plan will be established in consultation with the redeployee which aims to identify a suitable alternative ongoing permanent role in the public sector.
+The plan will also include (but not be limited to): - a) details of any training to be provided; - b) skills or duties relevant to a suitable placement and/or proposed role; and - c) the minimum level of remuneration the employee will be entitled to during the redeployment process until a suitable ongoing permanent role is identified in accordance with 5.2. - 5.1.4 A copy of the redeployment plan will be provided to the redeployee. - 5.1.5 The redeployee's case manager will have priority access to the notice of vacancies and the redeployee will also have access to notice of vacancies. - 5.1.6 The case manager will be responsible for identifying and offering work placements, training opportunities and a suitable ongoing permanent role to a redeployee.

-4.2 Criteria for suitable redeployment work placements and ongoing permanent employment
+5.2 Criteria for suitable redeployment work placements and ongoing permanent employment

-- 4.2.1.
-To ensure that no employee is disadvantaged as a result of becoming a redeployee, a redeployment work placement or an ongoing permanent role in an agency in the Public Sector will only be considered suitable (unless the employee otherwise agrees) if the following criteria is met: - a.
-The hours of work remain the same or similar, which means: - the shift pattern and average hours worked over the previous 12month period prior to becoming a redeployee (averaging will not include periods of paid and unpaid leave)1; or - 2. the employees contracted hours;

-Whichever is the greater.
+- 5.2.1 To ensure that no employee is disadvantaged as a result of becoming a redeployee, a redeployment work placement or an ongoing permanent role in an agency in the Public Sector will only be considered suitable (unless the employee otherwise agrees) if the following criteria is met: - a) The hours of work remain the same or similar, which means: - i. the shift pattern and average hours worked over the previous 12-month period prior to becoming a redeployee (averaging will not include periods of paid and unpaid leave)1; or - ii. the employee's contracted hours, whichever is the greater.